Apr 26, 2025 0600 UTC Day 2 Convective Outlook

 NWS Storm Prediction Center Norman OK

-...THERE IS A MARGINAL RISK OF SEVERE THUNDERSTORMS ACROSS THE
+...THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS ACROSS MUCH OF

 ...SUMMARY...